nicholaschaung/markdown-cv/index.md

 title: Nicholas Chaung's CV
 ---
 # Nicholas Chaung
-Data Engineer with five years of leadership experience and more than three years of consulting experience.
-Experienced in building and maintaining data flows for a variety of cross-domain analytics platforms.
+Experienced Data Engineer with a proven history of building and maintaining performant data flows for a variety of cross-domain analytics platforms.
+Also experienced in providing clear insights through concise data visualizations for a variety of management and senior executive clients.

 <div id="webaddress">
 <a href="tech@chaung.net">tech@chaung.net</a>